 When registering to vote in person at the Voter Registration office, you must complete a registration form and are not required to provide additional documentation.
-When registering in person, you must have the form signed and returned to the Clerk's office by close of business on April 5, 2021.
-No exceptions can be made to this requirement.
+When registering in person, you must have the form signed and returned to the Clerk's office by close of business on Tuesday, October 11, 2022.
+No exceptions are made to this requirement.

 If registering by mail for the first time, you must include additional documentation, which could include:

 Registration applications are provided in the Voter Registration Related Documents section of this page for download.
 Registration forms are also available at various distribution sites including Indiana license branches, County Clerk's Offices, libraries, State Offices, and Federal Offices.

 You may also download the voter registration application forms from the Secretary of State's website (www.in.gov/sos/elections )

 Qualified applicants can also register to vote online at indianavoters.com if you have a current and valid Indiana driver's license or Indiana State identification card.